 We lost our mother when the three of us were 3, 5 and 7.
 Our father remarried a woman several years later, who was physically and emotionally abusive to us.
 That part of our history helps explain certain elements of our evolution.
 We kept secrets and suffered in silence like most abuse survivors.
 But not without certain scars.
 Exploring it in the book, helps understand, perhaps, certain bizarre choices that Cindy made leading her down that tragic path.

-Professionally, I hold a degree in nursing and have successfully practiced a form of hands on physical therapy for twenty eight years called Myofascial Release.
-I have kept a small business afloat and thriving for over two decades, along with my own life and spirit.
-I am a person who projects an image that creates a gasp in most people when they discover all my life has forced me to endure.
+I am a person who projects an image that creates a gasp in most people, when they discover all my life has forced me to endure.
 I am, by and large, a happy positive person.
 I find things to be grateful for every single day and live, what I would call, a quite enchanted life.

 Somehow I emerged from all of this tragedy in many ways unscathed.
 I believe I have a story of inspiration to tell which can help others find their own way.

-My book, Middle Child, will be released, hopefully, in 2018 and I will be sharing snippets on this blog as I go along.
+My book will be released, hopefully, in 2020 and I will be sharing snippets on this blog as I go along.
 I’ve waited over twenty years to be ready to tell this story.
 It’s time.